primefaces/primefaces/README.md

 ##### Namespaces

-PrimeFaces namespace is necessary to add PrimeFaces components to your pages.
+The PrimeFaces namespace is necessary to add PrimeFaces components to your pages.

 ```xml
 xmlns:p="http://primefaces.org/ui"